WatadaShingo/mode-tsunami/README.md

 elastic Earth system.
 The eigenfunction includes the gravitational potential perturbation.
 The code computes the gravest 0S2 mode as well as tsunami modes.

+A table of modal angular order and eigenfrequency pairs are used as a tsunami dispersion relation to [simulate dispersive tsunami](https://github/WatadaShingo/tsunami-1d) in a constnt depth ocean.

 ## References
 * Dziewonski and Anderson (1981), Preliminary Reference Earth model, Physics of Earth Interior, vol. 25, pp.297-356.